-In this way, it is perhaps more useful to imagine that each loss has different aspects and multiple ways that they hold value for people (McShane, 2017), so the experience of loss is rarely a single loss alone.
+A 'single' loss, such as that of a coastal forest, is likely to affect an entire socio-ecological system, resulting in a multitude of diverse NELs which will be different for each community and person.
+As such, it is perhaps more useful to presume that each loss has different and multiple values for each person or group of people (McShane, 2017) and that such loss rarely has an isolated impact.
 Figure 2 illustrates the cascading and interacting impacts of a climate change induced storm on a coastal forest.
-The coastal land itself may be lost from a storm surge and erosion, representing a loss of physical land, sense of place, and supporting ecosystem services.
-Losing the mangrove forest may also mean a loss of hazard protection in the form of wave energy dispersal and erosion control as types of regulating ES.
-The coastal forest could also have represented an important sacred site, meaning that people would have lost tangible, immovable heritage.
+The coastal land may be lost from storm surge and erosion, representing a loss of physical land, sense of place and supporting ecosystem services.
+Losing the mangrove forest may also mean losing hazard protection in the form of wave energy dispersal and erosion control as types of regulating ecosystem services.
+The coastal forest could also have been an important sacred site, meaning that people would have lost tangible, immovable heritage.
 Ecologically, many species would lose their habitat in the event, resulting in a loss of biodiversity and perhaps natural heritage/cultural ecosystem services in the form of culturally important species or an aesthetic landscape.
-The cultural knowledge of the environment as well as the cultural practices and beliefs around specific species and their natural rhythms would also be lost.
-These species may also have been the foundation of livelihood opportunities for people, such as through fishing or foraging, and their loss would mean a loss of provisioning ecosystem services, tangible cultural heritage in the form of traditional livelihood practices as well as self-determination as livelihood opportunities are undermined.
-This example highlights the ways that a "single" loss, such as that of a coastal forest, is likely to affect an entire socio-ecological system, resulting in a multitude of diverse NELs which will be different for each community and person.
+The cultural knowledge of the environment, as well as the cultural practices and beliefs surrounding specific species and their natural rhythms, would also be lost.
+These species may also have provided fundamental livelihood opportunities for people, such as through fishing or foraging, and such species loss would equate to a loss of provisioning ecosystem services and tangible cultural heritage in the form of traditional livelihood practices, as well as a loss of self-determination as livelihood opportunities would be undermined.
+This example highlights the ways that a 'single' loss, such as that of a coastal forest, is likely to affect an entire socio-ecological system, resulting in a multitude of diverse NELs which will be different for each community and person.